CS441 Introduction to Artificial Intelligence

 - Some parts of the course is related to Machine Learning, Data Science, Data Mining, Pattern Recognition, Natural Language Processing, Statistics, Logic, Artificial Neural Networks and Fuzzy Logic, so you can read any [text] books about the topics.

-Projects should include at least 2 separate implementation from following list (so, you will re-implement 2 different solutions for the same problem): Search/ Heuristic, CSP, Game Trees, Logic, Fuzzy, Machine Learning / ANN
+Projects should include at least 2 implementation from following list: 1) Search/ Heuristic, 2) CSP, 3) Game Trees, 4) Logic, 5) Fuzzy, 6) Machine Learning / ANN

 - Introduction and Agents (chapters 1,2)